Happy 75th Anniversary

 Promotions in the 1960’s

-By the midi-60’s, the apple commission coordinated large regional sales and display contests to encourage retailers to build eye-catching apple displays promoting Washington apples.
+By the mid-60’s, the Apple Commission coordinated large regional sales and display contests to encourage retailers to build eye-catching apple displays promoting Washington apples.
 One of these was called “Double Delicious,” which usually ran for a specified month and retailers built their best display featuring both Red & Golden Delicious apples.
-Then they sent a photo of the display to the apple commission where they were entered into a drawing.
+Then they sent a photo of the display to the Apple Commission where they were entered into a drawing.
 Prizes ranged from an Evinrude ski boat, to televisions, radios and watches.
 The promotions were popular because every retailer, regardless of size, had an equal chance to win a great prize.
 The largest prize ever was a 1965 Thunderbird.
 This display contest ran in the spring of 1965 and encouraged retailers to build large apple displays during the spring using CA apples, still a new concept at the time.

 Top: Promotional Flyers used in the 1960’s; Bottom: Photo of “Double Delicious” Display from the 1960’s